dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 : Provides the basic editing functionality you'd expect, plus features such as Dart code completion,
 API browsing, and support for refactoring.
+The first time you use Dart Editor, it shows the Welcome Page in the Editor pane, which provides quick access to Dart resources and some nifty samples.
+The Welcome Page is also available under the **Tools** menu.

 ##What is a Dart application? {#what-is-app}